 - A little pass through Levilator wouldn’t hurt.

 - Some basic EQ and processing will certainly be needed.

 - Just click the little download arrow at the top right of each of the 3 play windows below.

 Thank you and good luck.
 You’re going to need it.

-AVAILABLE ON HOWL.FM.
+AVAILABLE ON STITCHER.
 Use promo code SUPEREGO for a free one month trial.

 CASE STUDIES: Fremont City Council, Shunt McGuppin, with David Bowie, God’s Crazy Monsters, Celebrity Singles, G.I.
 Joe, Coach Helzevec, The Golden Dusk Assisted Living Bingo Club, and Reverend Leroy Jenkins.